una/personal-goals-starter/README.md

 - [x] Play with puppies
 - [ ] Watch 2 videos from my content list about ______
 - [ ] Write a blog post
-- [ ] Continue learning about plants
+- [ ] Continue learning about narwhals
-- [ ] Set up a meeting with Mario
 - [ ] Create slides for my talk about music
 - [ ] Send Una a nice email (una.kravets@gmail.com)

 ### Things I'll Do This Month: November 2014
 - [ ] Read a book
+- [x] Create a website for my dog
-- [ ] Teach my dog how to bring me beer
+- [ ] Teach my dog how to fetch me beer
 - [ ] Build a castle out of cardboard
 - [ ] Submit a proposal for a thing
+- [ ] Come up with a new side project

 ### Backlog: Side Projects :)
 - [ ] Work on [my cool project I forgot about](http://google.com)